President: Jacques Caron

 VP IT / Communications: Louis-Simon Guay

-I’m a third-year mechanical engineering student at McGill and I joined the club in Fall 2016.
+I’m a fourth-year mechanical engineering student at McGill and I joined the club in Fall 2016.

 I started doing triathlon at 9 years old when a teacher at my elementary school decided to start a team and asked me to join.